 Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

 A stall that makes egg bhurji is not difficult to locate in Mumbai.
 You can easily spot an egg bhurji wala, not only through the sound of butter sizzling on a big hot tawa and the karachi (laddle) continuously scrambling eggs but also through the aroma filling the air around.
-In Mumbai, egg bhurji is served with soft laadi pav.

 What is Egg Bhurji?

-Made with basic ingredients available in everyone’s kitchen and can be ready within 15-20minutes.
+Made with basic ingredients available in everyone’s kitchen and can be ready within 15-20 minutes.
 This is one of the dishes everybody knows to make and feels proud too.

-The base of this dish is a regular masala – which is with onions, tomatoes, green chilies.
+The base of this dish is a regular masala – which is with onions, tomatoes, and green chilies.
 Right?
 But the difference in taste at home and thela/street side is the additional spices and cooking process.
 Which I will disclose in the recipe.

 Though it is made with fewer ingredients, the dish is packed with flavors.

-Mumbai street style anda bhurji
+About Mumbai street style Anda Bhurji

 Ingredients to make anda bhurji

-Egg: An high protein ingredient is a solution to make a quick meal, be it breakfast, or lunch, or even dinner.
+Egg: An high protein ingredient is a solution to make a quick meal, be it breakfast, lunch, or even dinner.
 Also, they are versatile and wholesome.
 Starting the day with eggs, keep the tummy full for hours.